skip to main content

 The important and timely decisions that must be made to successfully care for patients is fundamental to the practice of nursing.
 Nurse scientists know these pressures and challenges, having lived it.
 This is precisely what is beautiful about the research skills nurses bring to higher education and research in general.
 National funding agencies like the National Institutes of Health (NIH)Agency for Healthcare Research and Quality (AHRQ)Patient-Centered Outcomes Research Institute (PCORI) and Health Resources and Services Administration (HRSA) routinely include doctoral-level nurse researchers on grant review and study section teams.

 The National Institute of Nursing Research (NINR) priorities and research mission reflect the uniqueness of what nurses are experiencing and dealing with every day across a broad spectrum ranging from the beginning of life to childhood, adolescence, and adulthood to aging, end-of-life and palliative care.
 According to the NINR website, the research institute “supports basic and clinical research that develops the knowledge to build the scientific foundation for clinical practice, prevent disease and disability, manage and eliminate symptoms caused by illness, and enhance end-of-life and palliative care."
-The A&M School of Nursing research scientists’ areas of interest align with all of NINR’s priorities.
+Texas A&M College of Nursing research scientists’ areas of interest align with all of NINR’s priorities.
 Of course, as with all research, a big priority for each of us is translating those findings into generalizable knowledge for the next generation.

 Examples of current nursing research underway include: